 If you’re still not sure…

-Here’s 5 ways your Preservation Project can take Documenting Life to a richer level that fuels your soul:
+Here’s 5 ways digging into your stories can take Documenting Life to a richer level that fuels your soul:

 1. To heal or gain closure and peace on a chapter in life.

 - Think loss, grief, big changes, divorce, or a void, such as, growing up without a family member.

 2. To celebrate + honor a loved one or season in life.